Glucuronic acid: Properties

 Sodium glucuronate can be produced by the direct oxidation of starch with concentrated nitric acid.
-In this preparation the low availability of water keeps the starch polymers from hydrolyzing and only oxidizes the free hydroxyls, in much the same way that nitrogen dioxide would oxidize the starch.
-Once this reaction is complete, and the starch/nitric acid mix turns clear (after giving off nitrogen dioxide gas), the solution can be diluted, and hydrolyzed with another mineral acid.
+In this preparation the low availability of water keeps the starch polymers from hydrolyzing and oxidizes only the free hydroxyls, in much the same way that nitrogen dioxide would oxidize the starch.
+Once this reaction is complete and the starch/nitric acid mix turns clear (after giving off nitrogen dioxide gas), the solution can be diluted, and hydrolyzed with another mineral acid.
 Then the oxidation is slowly quenched with sodium hydroxide (or sodium bicarbonate), forming sodium glucuronate, which can be crystallized out of solution.
 With transition metals, it forms complexes such as iron(III) glucuronate, iron(II) glucuronate, and copper(II) glucuronate.

 Functions

-Proteoglycans

-Glucuronic acid is a common building block of proteoglycans and glycoglycerolipids: